 Data Subjects also have a "right to object ... at any time to processing of personal data," as outlined in Article 21.
 The law leaves organizations an out, however, if "the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject."
 The extent of the "legitimate interest" provision has already been the subject of much legal debate, and will continue to be so for some time to come.

-The law is likely to change the way personal data is collected, with its requirement that consent be "freely given, specific, informed and unambiguous" and that information be presented "in a concise, transparent, intelligible and easily accessible form, using clear and plain language."
+The law is already changing the way personal data is collected, with its requirement that consent be "freely given, specific, informed and unambiguous" and that information be presented "in a concise, transparent, intelligible and easily accessible form, using clear and plain language."

 The GDPR is designed to protect Data Subjects, but it goes to great lengths to avoid spelling out in technical terms what you need to do to ensure that you achieve suitable levels of data security.
 That's because it recognizes that making specific security recommendations is not the best way to protect personal data.
 Rather, it leaves the onus on organizations to ensure that they provide the appropriate level of protection.